Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 On the other hand, when we have $D \leq L^2 H^2 / (\sigma'(0))^2$, the smoothness approximation is vacuous, and by the monotonicity of the preference deviation function, we have:

 This implies the distinguishability $\varepsilon_D^*$ is upper bounded by:

 Combining both bounds, we conclude that:

-\section{Proof of Theorem~\ref{thm:zspo}}
+\section{Proof of Theorem~\ref{thm:szpo}}

-In this section, we prove our main result on the convergence rate of \texttt{ZSPO}.
+In this section, we prove our main result on the convergence rate of \texttt{Sign-SZPO}.
 Before we start, we first provide a few lemmas that will be important for the proof.